LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 If an object is to be tested for equality against another, its type must implement the method named "onCompare".
-The "onCompare" method is automatically called at run-time to perform equality checks.
-It is only called on the left-hand operand and this method must accept one parameter, which is the right-hand operand.
+The "onCompare" method is automatically called at runtime to perform equality checks.
+It is only called on the left-hand operand, and this method must accept one parameter, which is the right-hand operand.
 The "onCompare" method indicates whether the left-hand operand is less than, equal to, or greater than the right-hand operand by returning either an ``integer`` less than zero, zero, or greater than zero, respectively.
 The act of checking the object types in the case of strict equality testing is automatically performed by the runtime, so a type need not bother with that scenario in its own implementation of "onCompare".

 Relative Equality Operators
 ---------------------------

 Relative equality indicates if an object is less than, greater than, or possibly equal to another object.
 These operators all produce either a "true" or "false" value.

 ::